LOKE/loke-http-rpc/README.md

 ## Breaking Changes for v5

-Services need to be registered before a request handler can be created.
+- createRequestHandler now accepts a list of services.
+- The root endpoint on a request handler now returns an array of metadata for each service
+- Legacy mode can be enabled to still handle calls in the older `/methodName` format.
+- It is now preferred to use the `/service-name/methodName` format, even if a process only hosts 1 service.

 ### Migrating from v4 to v5

-- Services now needs to be registered before creating a request handler
-- You can now create a request handler for multiple services contained in a separate registry
-- Added new well know handler ("createWellKnownMetaHandler()") that serves service metadata
-- Exposing well-known URL for uniformity across the system to access service metadata
+- Pass in your services as an array, instead of 1-by-1.
+- If using an older style setup with one service hosted at `/rpc` then enable legacy mode.

 ### v4: